pub trait WidgetExt:

 Gets a pango::Context

-with the appropriate font map, font description,
+will have the appropriate font map, font description,

-and base direction for this widget.
+and base direction set.

 Unlike the context returned by create_pango_context()